vmware-tanzu/community-edition/docs/site/content/docs/latest/aws.md

 ## Before you begin

-* [ ] Ensure the Tanzu Community Edition is installed locally on the bootstrap machine.
-See [Install Tanzu Community Edition](cli-installation.md).
+* [ ] Ensure the the Tanzu CLI is installed locally on the bootstrap machine.
+See [Install the Tanzu CLI](cli-installation.md).
 * [ ] Install [`jq`]( https://stedolan.github.io/jq/download/) locally on the bootstrap machine.
 The AWS CLI uses `jq` to process JSON when creating SSH key pairs.
 * [ ] Install the [AWS CLI]( https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 * [ ] Ensure you have an active AWS account.